The Adaptive $\tau$-Lasso: Robustness and Oracle Properties: Simulation results

 \item Except for scenario 5 with Cauchy errors, the adaptive $\tau$-Lasso demonstrated better predictive performance than the adaptive PENSE in all considered scenarios.
 The adaptive $\tau$-Lasso performs slightly better than the adaptive PENSE in model selection in scenarios 1, 3, and 4 with normal and moderately heavy-tailed errors.
 In the presence of contamination, adaptive $\tau$-Lasso outperforms adaptive PENSE in model selection for scenarios 1 and 3 and in predictive performance for scenarios 3, 4 and 5.
 Conversely, the adaptive PENSE marginally outperforms the adaptive $\tau$-Lasso in a few of the remaining scenarios.

 \item The ESL-Lasso estimator performs relatively well in scenario 1.
 However, it shows extremely poor performance in scenario 3.

 \item The LAD-Lasso performs well in all scenarios when there is no contamination.
-However, it performs extremely poorly for certain cases, such as scenarios 3 and 4, and is significantly worse than the adaptive $\tau$-Lasso and $\tau$-Lasso when outliers and high-leverage points contaminate the data.
+However, it performs extremely poorly for certain cases, such as scenarios 3 and 4, when outliers and high-leverage points contaminate the data.
+In these cases, its performance is significantly worse than the adaptive $\tau$-Lasso and $\tau$-Lasso.
 This phenomenon may be associated with the sensitivity of absolute-error loss to such contaminations.

 \item The Lasso estimator shows a relatively good model selection performance and remarkable predictive performance under normal errors and to a lesser degree, under moderately heavy-tailed errors, which closely agrees with the RMSE and MAD obtained by oracle estimators.
 When errors are extremely heavy-tailed, such as Cauchy distribution, it may perform significantly worse than other estimators due to the lack of robustness in squared-error loss, for instance, in scenarios 4 and 5.
 The same issue can arise when the data is contaminated by high-leverage points and outliers, for instance, in scenarios 3, 4, and 5.